dr2633/Intracranial-Speech/README.md

   <img src="figures/sub-01_ses-01_Jobs2_run-01_onset.jpg" width="70%" />
 </p>

+A 2-second sine wave was played at the beginning of each speech segment to facilitate alignment of neural responses to stimulus onset.
+The tone onset recorded in the microphone channel was correlated with the corresponding wav file used to identify and store the precise stimulus onset time for each presentation.
+This method for correlating the wav file with the microphone channel recording is particularly useful in neuroscience research using ecologically valid stimuli.

 ****

 #### Word and Phoneme Evoked Response

+To visualize evoked response to word and phoneme onsets in the stimulus, run [preprocessing-filtered-data.py](preprocessing-filtered-data.py)

+Below is a figure showing the work evoked response (left) and phoneme evoked response (right) for a representative participant in a single trial.

 <p align="middle">
   <img align="top" src="figures/70-150Hz/word-evoked-sub-03-ses-02-BecSlow-run-01.jpg" width="45%" />
   <img align="top" src="figures/70-150Hz/phoneme-evoked-sub-03-ses-02-AttFast-run-01.jpg" width="45%" />
 </p>

-A 2-second sine wave was played at the beginning of each speech segment to facilitate alignment of neural responses to stimulus onset.
-The tone onset recorded in the microphone channel was correlated with the corresponding wav file used to identify and store the precise stimulus onset time for each presentation.
-This method for correlating the wav file with the microphone channel recording is particularly useful in neuroscience research using ecologically valid and complex speech stimuli
+****

 #### Annotations

 **Audio Features**

+We extract two features from the raw audio: fundamental frequency (Hz) and sound intensity (dB).

 <p align="middle">
   <img align="top" src="figures/F0-Spectrogram.png" width="45%" />
   <img align="top" src="figures/Intensity-Waveform.png" width="45%" />
 </p>

+We use the audio features to identify and localize electrodes maximally responsive in auditory processing of the stimulus.

 **Language Features**

+We extract language features from the text transcription of the speeches: GPT-2 Embeddings (5 Principal Components of eighth layer hidden activations) and GPT-2 Entropy (word-level entropy).

 <p align="middle">
   <img align="top" src="figures/Jobs1_embeddings_sentence.png" width="45%" />
   <img align="top" src="figures/Jobs1_entropy_sentence.png" width="45%" />
 </p>

+We use language features to identify electrodes maximally responsive to language processing in the recording sessions.

 **Features in CCA with Electrode Recordings**

 <p align="middle">
   <img src="figures/Jobs1-feature-plot.jpg" width="70%" />
 </p>

+1. **Resampling the Electrode Data**: The electrode data is initially resampled from 10,000 Hz to 1,000 Hz.
+2. **Audio Extraction and Transcription**: The microphone channel from the raw data is saved, coverted to a `.wav` file and then transcribed using Whisper to capture both listening and speaking sessions.
+3. **Stimulus Onset Time Extraction**: We extract the stimulus onset time by correlating the stimulus with the audio recorded in the channel.
+We save the the stimulus onset time in an events `.tsv` file in accordance with BIDS.
+4. **Visual Inspection**: For each trial, we visually inspect that the stimulus onset time extracted from the microphone channel corresponds with the raw audio used in stimulus presentation.